-• Create a productive learning environment.
+- Create a productive learning environment.
 Create a designated workspace to complete assignments and attend classes.
-This will minimize distractions and increase productivity.

-- Create a schedule.
+This will minimize distractions and increase productivity. - Create a schedule.
 Create a detailed schedule carving out specific times to work on assignments.
 A college course load can be overwhelming, so planning out specific times to work on assignments and study can help ease stress levels.
-Utilize a planner and/or digital calendar to remain organized. - Interact with your peers virtually.
+Utilize a planner and/or digital calendar to remain organized.

+Check out the - Interact with your professors.
+Creating connections and relationships with professors will help you be successful in the future.
+Professors want to help in any way they can and having that relationship where you can talk to them and reach out with questions will improve your education. - Interact with your peers virtually.
 Creating relationships with classmates is crucial as they can be a support system.
 Set up virtual study groups to meet with classmates and go over material. - Actively participate.
-It can be difficult to be engaged during a virtual lecture, so it is important that you participate in discussions, ask questions and treat the virtual lecture like an in-person course.
+It can be difficult to be engaged during a virtual lecture, so it is important that you participate in discussions, ask questions, and treat the virtual lecture like an in-person course. - Practice self-care.
+Adjusting to virtual college learning can take time and it may take a little while to discover what works best for you.
+Take breaks when you are feeling overwhelmed.